 Situated along the Hudson River on the Upper West Side, Riverside Park is often considered Manhattan’s most scenic waterfront park.
 Stretching from West 59th Street to 181st Street, the park spans 400 acres!

-Fun fact: The cherry trees at Riverside Park were planted from the same group of trees as those at the Tidal Basin in D.C..
+Fun fact.
+The cherry trees at Riverside Park were planted from the same group of trees as those at the Tidal Basin D.C..

 Green-Wood Cemetery